rajp152k/rajp152k.github.io/content/resume/index.md

    - Successfully delivered the final product, which is now a crucial tool actively used within the organization.
  - Taking the initiative to explore AI integration across diverse departments, identifying and implementing opportunities to leverage AI technologies.
    - Proactively engineering innovative solutions to enhance operational efficiency and drive business success.
+ - Also my first leadership role: managed several interns and a couple of employees, heading the AI department's operations

 ### Personal Sabbatical
 ###### *Aug 2022 - Nov 2022*